AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 ---
 # [!DNL MBI] User Guide Overview

-This guide is intended for > add summary of guide purpose

 There are two areas for data administrators:

 - The Admin: Use this area to access the configuration UI and reporting.